kubearmor/KubeArmor/getting-started/eks_guide.md

 eksctl version
 ```

-## Create an EKS cluster using Ubuntu 20.04
+## (Option 1) Create an EKS cluster using Ubuntu 20.04

-### Creating the cluster
+### Creating a cluster
-KubeArmor needs kernel headers installed on the node in order to run.
-So we create an EKS cluster the following config:
+KubeArmor needs kernel headers installed on each node, so we create an EKS cluster the following configuration

 ```yaml
 apiVersion: eksctl.io/v1alpha5
 kind: ClusterConfig